Talk To Florida's Leading Provider of Cannabis Centered Healthcare

 As of early 2019, smokable medical marijuana flowers are now available in the state of Florida.
-If you are an existing patient you can add flowers to your existing order for $50.

 Medical conditions of the same kind or class as or comparable to those above a terminal condition diagnosed by a physician other than the qualified physician issuing the physician certification chronic nonmalignant pain caused by a qualifying medical condition or that originates from a qualifying medical condition and persists beyond the usual course of that qualifying medical condition.

 Amyotrophic lateral sclerosis (ALS/Lou Gehrig’s disease)

 Cyclical Vomiting Syndrome

 Irritable Bowel Syndrome

 any other ailment or condition of equal severity/symptoms, when determined by the opinion of a physician that the benefit of medical marijuana would surpass any potential health risks

 Arthritis has no cure and the patients can only benefit from the limited treatment alternatives that ease the painful disease.
 Among the treatments that are gaining popularity is medical cannabis, which offers full body pain relief and has anti-inflammatory properties.

 Cannabis not only helps reduce the runaway fear response in those with PTSD but has many other tangible benefits as well.

 Cannabis is effective for treatment of pain and spasticity and other treatments such as fatigue, muscle weakness, anxiety and sleep deprivation.